The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

 “Every day, have a little bird on your shoulder that asks, ‘Is today the day?
 Am I ready?
 Am I doing all I need to do?
 Am I the person I want to be?’”

 It’s because most of us think that we always have more time to do the right thing.
-But the truth is we never know when would be the last time for us to say goodbye.
+But the truth is we never know when would be the last time to say goodbye.

 Morrie said, “Everyone knows they’re going to die, but nobody believes it.”